stridecolossus/JOVE/docs/blog/part-1-intro/introduction.md

 To attempt to achieve these goals our approach and principles are as follows:

-* Implement the minimal functionality (or MVP) to deliver the next objective of the project.
+* Implement the minimal functionality required to deliver each feature.

-* Aggressive refactoring of existing code where we find we have made questionable design decisions or poorly implemented functionality.
+* Aggressive refactoring of existing components to avoid code duplication and complexity, or where better understanding of Vulkan invalidates previous design decisions or assumptions.

-* Comprehensive argument validation to identify invalid or illogical usage of the software components.
+* Comprehensive argument and state validation to identify incorrect or illogical usage of the software components.

 * High test coverage with unit-tests developed _test-first_ or _test-in-parallel_ with the source code.